Demi Lovato Shares Sad Post Regarding Injured Vocal Chords

 It’s a sad day for several Demi Lovato fans who planned to attend the singers London show of her “Tell Me You Love Me” world tour this evening.
 Demi shared a long post on her Instagram page Sunday afternoon apologizing profusely for the show’s cancellation, blaming it on injured vocal chords.

-According to her post, Demi had her vocal chords examined by a doctor who believed if she performed this evening she could cause further damage which would result in the rest of the tour being canceled completely.
+According to her post, Demi had her vocal chords examined by a doctor who believed if she performed this evening, she could cause further damage which would result in the rest of the tour being canceled completely.
 Demi claimed to be “very, very sick” and explained her vocal chords were extremely swollen.
 The singer went on to apologize to her loyal Lovatics, specifically those who traveled long distances to attend tonight’s performance, and those who received tickets as gifts for birthdays or holidays.

 “It just breaks my heart to let you down.
 Just know I feel your frustration and I wouldn’t do this unless I absolutely had to.”